-In a landmark study of political participation, A. Gerber and D. Green (2000) experimentally assessed effectiveness of get-out-the-vote (GOTV) appeals delivered over the telephone, by mail, and through personal contact.
-Their "Vote 98" study was large and well powered, conducted not in a lab but under field conditions in New Haven, Connecticut, prior to the 1998 congressional election; it used random assignment of interventions, in a discipline where randomization was rare.
-Random assignment had been used previously in the study of getting out the vote (Gosnell 1927; Eldersveld 1956; Adams and Smith 1980; Miller et al. 1981), but the design had limited appeal because potential voters assigned to intervention could never consistently be contacted, with the result that the eventual statistical analysis seemed to require assumptions going beyond randomization.
-Angrist, Imbens, and Rubin (1996) had recently established, however, that this was not so, that by treating random assignment as an instrumental variable one could address unintended non-receipt of treatment with few additional assumptions.
+In a landmark study of political participation, Gerber and Green (2000) experimentally assessed effectiveness of get-outthe-vote (GOTV) appeals delivered over the telephone, by mail, and through personal contact.
+Their "Vote 98" study was large and well powered, conducted not in a lab but under field conditions in New Haven, Connecticut before the 1998 congressional election, and it broke new ground with its use of randomization.
+Although random assignment had been used previously in studies of GOTV efforts (Gosnell 1927; Eldersveld 1956; Adams and Smith 1980; Miller, Bositis, and Baer 1981), the design had limited appeal because potential voters assigned to intervention could never consistently be contacted, with the result that the eventual statistical analysis seemed to require assumptions going beyond randomization.
+Angrist, Imbens, and Rubin (1996) had recently established, however, that this was not so, that by treating random assignment as an instrumental variable one could address unintended nonreceipt of treatment with few additional assumptions.
 The Vote 98 study was the first to marshal this advance for the study of political participation.
-By showing that the inevitability of non-contact could so elegantly be addressed in this context, it appears to have sparked a small renaissance in randomized studies of getting out the vote (Michelson 2003; Smith et al. 2003; Clinton and Lapinski 2004; Arceneaux 2005; Wong 2005; McNulty 2005; Nickerson et al. 2006; Niven 2006; Nickerson 2006).
+By showing that the inevitability of noncontact could so elegantly be addressed in this context, it appears to have sparked a small renaissance in randomized studies of getting out the vote

+(Michelson 2003; Smith, Gerber, and Orlich 2003; Clinton and Lapinski 2004; Arceneaux 2005; McNulty 2005; Wong 2005; Nickerson 2006; Nickerson, Friedrichs, and King 2006; Niven 2006).

-Comparing different modes of getting out the vote in the same election and on the same population, Gerber and Green's study remains unique and of substantive interest, particularly given its notable conclusion that paid phone banks, a method of choice for many modern campaigns, were far inferior to personal contact.
-This conclusion has been called into question by Imai (2005), who also established that instrumental variables were not in themselves enough to address the various complications of Gerber and Green's data.
-Subjects assigned to treatment less resembled controls than should have been the case had they been a simple random sample of the overall experimental pool.
+Comparing different modes of getting out the vote in the same election and on the same population, Gerber and Green's study remains unique and of substantive interest, particularly given its notable conclusion that paid phone banks (a method of choice for many modern campaigns) were far inferior to personal contact.
+This conclusion has been called into question by Imai (2005), who also established that instrumental variables were not in themselves sufficient to address the various complications of Gerber and Green's data.
+Subjects assigned to treatment resembled controls less closely than should have been the case had they been a simple random sample of the overall experimental pool.
 Implementation, particularly of the telephone intervention, had been inconsistent, leading to ambiguity as to who precisely should be regarded as the treatment group.
-All this led Imai to question the study's randomization and ultimately reject it as "failed" (p.
-285, 291).
+These complications led Imai to question the study's randomization and ultimately reject it as "failed" (pp. 285, 291).
 His alternate analysis sets aside assignment to treatment and control, instead propensity-matching to controls only subjects actually contacted by the campaign.
-Contra Gerber and Green, but consonant with common assumptions of political practice, it finds statistically and materially significant benefits for the telephone intervention.
-His and Gerber and Green's incompatible conclusions have contradictory ramifications for both the theory and practice of voter mobilization (Gerber and Green 2000, 2005; Imai 2005).
+Contra Gerber and Green, but consonant with common assumptions of political practice, Imai's analysis finds statistically and materially significant benefits for the telephone intervention.
+His and Gerber and Green's incompatible conclusions have contradictory ramifications for the theory and practice of voter mobilization (Gerber and Green 2000, 2005; Imai 2005).